 How do I pick the right program for me?

 Look for the one that best aligns with your future career interests.
 You should be excited about the program.
 You should feel like you enjoy the staff and clinical environment and would be happy there for the duration of your fellowship.
 Do not ignore your inner voice if it is telling you a particular program is not the right fit.
 The program should also be in a location where you can see yourself happily living for one to two years.

 Common mistakes during the application process

-- Choosing letter writers that are not strongly supportive of you.
+- Choosing letter writers who are not strongly supportive of you